Powers of Darkness: Stoker's involvement

 Researchers have proposed various ways Stoker himself could have been involved in the creation of Powers.
 Early on in the study of Makt myrkranna, De Roos, unaware of the text's earlier Swedish source, identified several similarities between it and Bram Stoker's notes, such as a "secret room—coloured like blood" and the characters of the silent housekeeper and a police inspector.
-De Roos suggests several ways Icelandic translator Valdimar Ássmundsson may have been introduced to the Dracula author, including through mutual literary friends such as Mark Twain, Hall Caine and Frederic WH Myers, but he otherwise finds no evidence of correspondence between Ássmundsson and Stoker.
-Either way, the rediscovery of the Swedish original proves that the new ideas in Powers did not originate with Ássmundsson, so no connection is necessary.
+De Roos suggests several ways Icelandic translator Valdimar Ásmundsson may have been introduced to the Dracula author, including through mutual literary friends such as Mark Twain, Hall Caine and Frederic WH Myers, but he otherwise finds no evidence of correspondence between Ásmundsson and Stoker.
+Either way, the rediscovery of the Swedish original proves that the new ideas in Powers did not originate with Ásmundsson, so no connection is necessary.

 In 2016, Stoker biographer David J. Skal lent his support to the theory that Powers was based on a lost early draft of Dracula, again pointing to similarities with Stoker's notes.
 The following year Berghorn pointed out parallels with Stoker's posthumously published Dracula's Guest, arguing that this was an early Dracula draft and, in turn, a source of Powers; the "flowery style" and the character of Countess Dolingen of Gratz are named, among other similarities.
 Berghorn qualifies his claims, however, pointing to references in Powers to current events (antisemitic riots in France, the so-called Orlean conspiracy) and technology (the cinematograph) that would have to post-date any proposed early draft by Stoker, and therefore must have originated with the Nordic authors.

 The allusions in Powers to Jack the Ripper and the Thames Torso Murders, both in the preface and in the story itself, have also been offered as evidence of Stoker's involvement.
 How would a Scandinavian author or translator have known of the latter incidents?
 De Roos counters this theory: While not widely reported in Sweden, the Thames murders did receive some attention in the Scandinavian press, and a journalist such as Andersson-Edenberg would have had access to British newspapers.
 Stockholm's newsrooms, such as those of Dagen, received the London Times and Telegraph daily by telegraph, for example.